EISy-as-Py/hardy/doc/project_management/use_cases_stories.md

 ### Alice:
  * She will use her old data and __Import & Classify__ tools to make a classifyer and help categorize incoming data.
- * She can use her understanding of EIS and our __Simulation__ tools to make sure the classification set is large and comprehensive - Making up for any gaps in her existing database such as Fuel-Cell, Simple Capacitor, and Short-Circuit data sets which she may not have.
- * She can then use our __CNN Modeling__ tools to bootstrap a Classifyer model, to confidently identify EIS simulated information and her backlog of real data at the same time.
+ * She can then use our __CNN Modeling__ tools to bootstrap a Classifyer model, to confidently identify and classify her data into the expected models.
  * She will hand off this model to the rest of the lab, and get back to papers and research.
 If she gets her hands on more data, the model will already be set up to accept it and improve.

 ### Bob: